BartBroeckx/Mendelian/vignettes/Mendelian-vignette.md

 Before going into detail, a short explanation on penetrance and detectance, as it is used in these 4 functions:
 * Penetrance:
     * mathematical: P(phenotype|genotype)
-    * words: the probability of seeing a certain phenotype, given genotype
+    * words: the probability of seeing a certain phenotype, given the genotype
     * calculation: the number of cases, divided by the sum of cases and the number of controls with the genotype but without the phenotype
     * It answers the question: if you have the mutation, what is the chance of you having the disease as well?
 * Detectance: